pascaliske/magicmirror/README.md

 ## Usage

+Visit the [documentation](https://pascaliske.github.io/magicmirror/) for a complete setup guide.

-To use this image pull it from one of the following registries:
+To run a quick demo, you can just pull the image from one of the registries:

 ```bash
 # github container registry